Home | Blog Index | Blog Archives | Christianity & Faith Essays

 It looks like I'm going to really welcome the arrival of spring next year.
 Winter already being here means I now have to stay on my toes for suprise icy road events (like we had here Monday).
 Those minor 'sneaky' snow and ice situations cause more road problems than the bigger, well-advertised storms do, since no one is ready for them.

-What makes my job challenging sometimes is that I can't use ready-made forecasts by the National Weather Service, TV stations, the Weather Channel, etc. As with other storm observing/news coverage subjects, I can't depend on any existing forecasts - I have to make my own.
+What makes my job challenging sometimes is that I can't use ready-made forecasts by the National Weather Service, TV stations, the Weather Channel, etc. As with other storm photography/news coverage subjects, I can't depend on any existing forecasts - I have to make my own.
 That's the only reason I caught the event on Monday.
 NWS and TV forecasts aren't made for what I do, and they aren't updated frequently enough to catch the suprise changes in conditions.
 The downside to that is that it requires a several-times daily 20-minute forecasting routine to stay on top of things.
 And when the potential for something does come up, I can't turn my back on it until it's over with.
 That means all-nighters and marathon 'watches' during prolonged events.
 Weather will burn you every time if you give it a chance, it's uncanny how many times I've missed things by caving in and taking a short break.

 |With you on that one Dan, we have 2 Weddings to photograph in December, and we dont look forward to them, either cold and wet or long, long shadows !
 Roll on summer !!!!|

 |Thought I'd look in from the UK.
 Brilliant site.

 It's nice to see how things are weatherwise in the USA.
 I will look more often.
 I do not believe that man is to blame for the alleged "Global Warming".
 The climate has always changed!|

 - Posted by Laurance Ward from United Kingdom